-\$16,500 new home deposit (per home) will be refunded upon both home construction and landscape completion, review and approval, minus any outstanding fines that may need to be assessed.
+\$21,600 new home deposit (per home) will be refunded upon both home construction and landscape completion, review and approval, minus any outstanding fines and/or costs of repairs from construction damages.

 Site Design Conformance Completion Notifications:

 The General Contractor or Owner is to notify the Design Review Board two weeks prior to Certificate of Occupancy and request a review of the final constructed residence for design compliance.
 The General Contractor or Owner is to notify the Design Review Board one week prior to completing landscaping and request a review of the final installation for compliance.